- Learn strategies for identifying a research topic

 Sometimes you will find yourself reading something that does not spark any interesting questions, where you don’t find any interesting ideas to collect.
 That’s ok, just move on to the next reading.

 Remember, scholarship is a conversation.
-Most ideas don’t spring forth, from thin air.
+Most ideas don’t just pop out of thin air.
 Ideas come from your brain responding to other ideas.
 While we usually talk about reading texts, there’s no reason you can’t get ideas from “reading” another format.
 Ideas can come from a conversation, a podcast, a video, an image or an infographic.

 Finding Introductory Reading